-Cancer can start any place in the body.
-Sarcoma (sar-KO-muh) is a type of cancer that starts in certain parts of the body, like bone or muscle.
-Here we are talking about soft tissue sarcomas in adults.
+This information is about sarcomas in adults.
+Sarcoma is a type of cancer that starts in certain parts of the body, like bone or muscle.
 These cancers start in soft tissues like fat, muscle, nerves, fibrous tissues, blood vessels, or deep skin tissues.
-They can be found in any part of the body.
-Most of them start in the arms or legs.
+They can be found anywhere in the body, but most of them start in the arms or legs.

 Sarcoma starts when certain cells, like muscle cells, grow out of control and crowd out normal cells.
 This makes it hard for the body to work the way it should.